 A library or archive reserves the right to refuse to accept a copying order if, in its judgement, fullfillment of the order would involve violation of copyright law.

-"Fair use" allows one to use a portion of another's work (Sec.
-107 of the US Copyright Act).
+"Fair use" allows one to use a portion of another's work (Section 107 of the US Copyright Act).
 Consider these 4 factors when determining whether or not a particular use is fair:

 - The purpose and character of the use

-- Whether such use is of commercial nature (less likely to be fair use) or is for nonprofit educational purposes (more likely to be fair use)
+- Whether such use is of commercial nature (less likely to be fair use) or is for nonprofit educational or analytical purposes (more likely to be fair use)

 - The nature of the copyrighted work